keithdunnett/sgminer-recipes/MINING_RIG_RESILIENCE.md

    - with ability to reattach to the curses interface (or run in text mode if desired)
    - runtime control to be done using the API

-Generally this works well, provided that DNS resolution and GPU initialisation succeed.
+Generally this works well, provided DNS resolution and GPU initialisation work first time.
+Where they don't, sgminer doesn't handle this too gracefully

 ## 2. Handle failure conditions during sgminer startup